 The pedicure expert has specially designed tools to reach all those areas and clean out the gunk from under your nails.
 It helps maintain better health and hygiene, not just of your feet but the whole body.
 It will also keep all those fungal infections and nail diseases away.

 The exfoliation and scrubbing during a pedicure aren’t just super enjoyable; they also serve a greater purpose.
 Deep chemical and physical exfoliants remove calluses that build upon the soles of our feet due to dead skin and dirt.

-By getting rid of this, you will immediately notice your feet becoming fresher and improved weight distribution.
+By getting rid of dead skin and gunk, you will immediately notice your feet feeling softer and fresher.
 It will help you eliminate any foot-odor issues and some find that these treatments even help with feet or back pain!

 How Often Should Men Get Pedicures?

-How about we break out of some stereotypes while we’re here.
+How about we break out of some stereotypes while we’re here?
 Yes, men can and should get pedicures too!
-After all, health and hygiene are essential regardless of what your gender is.
+After all, health and hygiene are essential regardless of gender.

 Also, you should know that most nail salons and bars are judgment-free zones.
 Contrary to what you may believe, nobody will think it’s strange that a man is getting his feet one.
 You might even find a male pedicurist or two!